Libcom.org's guide to working class films and TV shows, showing class struggles, revolutionary situations and everyday lives.

 - Peppermint Candy - As Yongho stands on a track waiting for a train, he has a series of flashbacks to explain what has driven him to suicide; heartbreak, compulsory military service, the police force and bankruptcy.

-- Sympathy for Mr Vengeance - A deaf factory worker made redundant kidnaps his boss' daughter for a ransom.
+- Sympathy for Mr Vengeance (2002) - A deaf factory worker made redundant and his anarchist girlfriend kidnap his boss' daughter for a ransom.

 - A Single Spark - The story of Jeon Tae-il, a textile worker who self immolated in protest of poor conditions.